Panamanian Americans

-Panamanian Americans (panameño-americano, norteamericano de origen panameño or estadounidense de origen panameño) are Americans of Panamanian descent.
+Panamanian Americans (Panameño-americano) are Americans of Panamanian descent.
+Panamanian Americans are the second smallest Central American ethnic group in the United States as of 2010.

-The history of Panamanian immigration to the United States is intertwined with the complex diplomatic relationship between the two nations, which formally began in 1903 following Panama's separation from Colombia.
+Panamanian immigration to the United States is intertwined with the complex diplomatic relationship between the two nations, which formally began in 1903 following Panama's separation from Colombia.
 Early migration patterns were significantly influenced by the construction and operation of the Panama Canal.

-Panamanian Americans are the second smallest Central American ethnic group in the United States as of 2010.

 The Panamanian-American population in the United States grew significantly from 100,000 in 2000 to 240,000 in 2021, representing a 134% increase over two decades.
 Many Panamanian-Americans reside near army-based cities.
-As of 2021, Panamanian Americans are primarily concentrated in five states including Florida, New York, California, Texas, and Georgia.
+Panamanian Americans are primarily concentrated in five states including Florida, New York, California, Texas, and Georgia.

 History

-Background
+Before the 20th century

 Panamanians settled in the United States before the 19th century, however they were not required to be recorded in immigration records.
 U.S. Immigration officials did not differentiate between Latin American immigrants at the time.
 Early migration patterns show just 44 Panamanians recorded in the United States in the 1830s.
-Immigration gradually increased, reaching over 1,000 annual arrivals by the early 1900s, though these numbers declined following World War I.